mayflower-tech/natuerlich/docs/all-hooks.md

 ## `useSessionGrant`

-This hook enters the described WebXR session.
+This hook enters the described WebXR session when the user navigated to the current site while in a WebXR session.
 It requires optional session initialization options `options`.

 ## `useLayer`